aws-samples/aws-hpc-recipes/recipes/pcs/nice_dcv/README.md

 Confirm that Relion can read and write files on the FSx for Lustre mount at `/shared`.
 Any data placed in `/shared` is accessible from both the DCV workstation and compute nodes.

+## Step 6.
+[Optional]: Submit a Relion GPU job to PCS

+At this point we have a DCV workstation added as a BYO login node to PCS.
+Relion is installed, and the GUI is running in the DCV session.
+We've also validated we can submit slurm jobs to the cluster from the DCV session running on the workstation.

+To submit a Relion GPU job to PCS, we need to add node groups and queues to the cluster for GPU jobs.
+This repository includes CloudFormation templates for adding one node group for single GPU instances, and another for multi-GPU instances.

+Instructions on how to add these node groups are in [Appendix: Adding GPU Compute Node Groups](#appendix-adding-gpu-compute-node-groups).

+Once the compute nodes are added, jobs can be submitted from the Relion GUI.
+The Relion documentation offers a Single Particle tutorial including a test dataset.

+The tutorial can be found here: https://relion.readthedocs.io/en/latest/SPA_tutorial/Introduction.html

 ## Operational Guidance